“Red in the Face” Review

 All in all, Mad Men is slowly becoming master of a style that is its own creation.
 The ability to turn these happenstance inconsequentialities into highly entertaining eccentricities is truly a remarkable accomplishment.

 Old man eats oysters and vomits on office floor?
 Depressed wife slaps a bitch in the vegetable aisle?
 Even though the stories appear uninteresting on the surface, they are enthralling and captivating and extremely relatable.
 Mad Men is able to capture the human condition in surprisingly realistic ways.

 - Don begins the episode by checking in with Betty’s therapist to see if she’s making any progress.
 The doctor tells him that, “Basically we’re dealing with the emotions of a child.”
 Big yikes.
 But does Betty’s behavior mainly stem from Don’s neglect?

 - Don doesn’t want to talk too much about his experiences in Korea, while Roger is more than happy to share his WWII Air Force stories.
 Once again, the generational divide is obvious.

 - Then again, why doesn’t Don want to talk about Korea?
 Or any aspect of his past, for that matter?
 The mystery of Dick Whitman strikes again.

-- I’m not sure I enjoyed the scene in which Pete describes his hunting fantasy to Peggy in vivid, Jack London-esque detail.
+- I’m not sure I enjoyed the scene in which Pete describes his hunting fantasy to Peggy in vivid Jack London-esque detail.
 Is it supposed to be a romantic moment?
-Different times, I guess.
-However, the scene in which he aims the gun at different women in the office is definitely in poor taste, even for 1960.
+I thought it was a little off-putting.
+Ditto for the scene in which he aims the unloaded (I hope) shotgun at different women in the office.

 - “Stop smoking so much, it’s a sign of weakness.”